enaismaili/spotify-market-analysis/README.md

-🎵 Spotify APAC Market Analysis: Local Genre Growth Opportunity
+Spotify APAC Market Analysis: Local Genre Growth Opportunity

 This project analyzes local genre trends across APAC music markets using Spotify’s API.
 It automates data collection, transforms raw data into structured datasets, and applies advanced analytics techniques such as clustering, opportunity scoring, and content gap analysis.
 Insights are delivered via JSON outputs and an interactive HTML dashboard.

-📌 Note:
+Note:
 Currently, we have example data for India (IN) and Japan (JP).
 The dashboard visualization component is implemented only for India.

 ---

-📚 Table of Contents
+Table of Contents
-1. [Project Overview]
+1. Project Overview
-2. [Data Flow]
+2. Data Flow
-3. [Key Components]
+3. Key Components
-4. [Running the Project]
+4. Running the Project
-5. [Tests]
+5. Tests
-6. [Future Improvements]
+6. Future Improvements
-7. [Final Output Screenshots]
+7. Final Output Screenshots

 ---

-📝 Project Overview
+Project Overview

 The main goal of this project is to identify growth opportunities for Spotify to deepen its market penetration across APAC music markets by:
 - Collecting raw playlist, track, artist, and genre data for specific markets (e.g., India, Japan) from the Spotify API.